mui/material-ui/docs/src/pages/getting-started/installation/installation.md

 ## Font Icons

-In order to use the font `Icon` component, you must first add the [Material icons](https://material.io/tools/icons/) font.
+To use the font `Icon` component, you must first add the [Material icons](https://fonts.google.com/icons) font.
 Here are [some instructions](/components/icons/#font-icons) on how to do so.
 For instance, via Google Web Fonts: